sonambharti/Design-Patterns-in-Python/abstract_factory/Readme.md

 <class 'factory_b.ConcreteProductC'>
 ```

-# Overview to run the code to design a Bottle Factory
+# Overview to run the code to design a Beverages Factory

 ## Output:
 ```